 The Magnet Box is of course a Science Box.
 It is one of the most educational of the Boxes in that it teaches all about the properties of magnetism and metals in a really hands-on informal and fun way.
 The only trouble is, according to EU regulations, any reasonably strong magnets (ie those that actually ‘stick’) are not supposed to be suitable for children under 14.
 So on your own head be the dire consequences!!

 As I am taking responsibility for my own Magnet Box, I have noticed that the children find the contents of this box so utterly addictive that I have not had the heart to remove it.
-In five years they have not got remotely tired of it, there have been no mishaps and I can always rely on the magnets to amuse everybody and their friends on a rainy day.
+In eight years they have not got remotely tired of it, there have been no mishaps and I can always rely on the magnets to amuse everybody and their friends on a rainy day.

 As well as neodymium, the box contains haematite as well as standard ferrite iron magnets, and they come in all shapes and sizes.